Current Projects

 website 4.jpg

-There is a rich story of intellectual property in colonial and early national America that predates Mickey Mouse and even Wheaton v.
+There is a rich and complex story of intellectual property in the United States that predates AI, Mickey Mouse and even Wheaton v.
 Peters.
-Many wonderful scholars have demonstrated the importance of IP in a wide range of legal, literary, and bibliographic scholarship, however there has not yet been a book-length treatment of the political origins of copyright in the colonial and early national United States.
+Incredible scholars show the importance of IP in a wide range of legal, literary, and bibliographic research, but there has not yet been a book-length treatment of the relationship between copyright and government in colonial North America and early national United States.
+The history of that relationship is the subject of my new book, The Engine of Free Expression: Copyright and the State in Early America.

 Teaching